DDTRobot/tita-sim-env/README.md

 #### The basic webots simulation environment for TITA.

-#### Noted that the environment has no controller, but you can design your own controller to control the robot.
+#### Noted that the environment has no controller, but you can design your own controller to control the robot， or use the executable sample to control the robot.

 ---
 ## Platform Support